huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 Step 5: Using the checkboxes, select the previously defined **type of relationship** that you would like to use as part of this Reference.

 Step 6: Choose the document from the list which contains the text that you want to refer to.
-If the list is long, you can use the search by to manually search by title to locate the document more quickly.
+If the list is long, you can use the search by to manually search by name to locate the document more quickly.
 You are free to select the same document that you are currently editing.

 Step 7: Click the green arrow button to proceed.
 You will then be taken to the document you have selected.
 Using the cursor, highlight the text that you want to reference.

-Step 8: Click the green **Save** button..
+Step 8: Click the green **Save** button.
 The referenced text in both documents will be highlighted in yellow, indicating that it is associated with a Reference.
 Clicking on the document icon shown alongside the reference in the right sidebar will take you to the related paragraph.

 ### Reference another entity (with or without a Primary Document)